welaika/welaika-suspenders/README.md

 This is a [suspenders](https://github.com/thoughtbot/suspenders) fork in use at [weLaika](http://dev.welaika.com).
 Big thanks to [thoughtbot](http://thoughtbot.com/community) for providing such a great starting point.

+** Warning! **

+welaika-suspenders version 2 will install rails 5. welaika-suspenders version 3 will install rails 6.

+You may want to use version 2 if you need to use solidus 2.9.x

 ## Installation

 First ensure you have PostgreSQL (use the same version specified in `Suspenders::POSTGRES_VERSION`), npm and yarn.